jimhigson/oboe.js/writing/main/3_Background.md

 still, being expressible as fifteen context free grammars.

 Whereas XML's design can be traced to document formats, JSON's lineage is in a programming language.
-From these roots isn't surprising that JSON maps more directly to the metamodel that most programmers think in.
+From these roots it isn't surprising that JSON maps more directly to the metamodel that most programmers think in.
 XML parsers produce Elements, Text, Attributes, ProcessingInstruction which require extra translation before they are convenient to use inside